Table of Contents Show

 - On MacOS Monterey & Earlier:- To the right of the printer list, click the + sign.
 After clicking the plus symbol, you may need to click Add Printer or Scanner on earlier Mac models.
 In the Add Printer or Scanner submenu, the Mac may also show up under Nearby Printers.

-- Choose the printer that you want to add. the Mac displays a list of network-discoverable printers on the Default tab.
+- Choose the printer that you want to add. the Mac displays a list of network-discoverable printers on the Default Printer tab.

 - In the Use option, select the printer’s software or driver.
 You have the following options: